libktx/ktx/actors/README.md

 - Global actions can be added and removed from `Stage` with `+` and `-` operators.
 - `Action.then` *infix* extension function allows to easily create action sequences with pleasant syntax.

+#### Widgets

+- `txt` extension property added to `Label` and `TextButton` widgets.
+Since types of `getText` and `setText` methods in both of this widgets are not compatible (get returns `StringBuilder`, set consumes a `CharSequence`), an extension was necessary to let these widgets fully benefit from idiomatic Kotlin properties syntax.
+Since Kotlin properties cannot overshadow Java methods, property was renamed to still hopefully readable `txt`.

 ### Usage examples

 Centering actor on a stage: